gbd-consult/gbd-websuite/doc/sphinx/books/server-admin/en/layers.rst

 Vector layers
 -------------

-These layers take geometry data from external sources and display it as vectors using client-side Javascript.
+These layers take geometries and data from external sources and display it using client-side Javascript.
 You can configure the appearance of the layer using the ``style`` option.

 postgres
 ~~~~~~~~